Vineeth2499/Leetcode/2024-calculate-special-bonus/README.md

 The employee with ID 3 gets 0 bonus because their name starts with &#39;M&#39;.
 The rest of the employees get a 100% bonus.
 </pre>

+## 🧠 Approach

+This problem requires calculating a conditional bonus for each employee based on two simple rules:

+1. The employee ID must be **odd**
+2. The employee name must **not start with the letter 'M'**

+If both conditions are satisfied, the employee receives a bonus equal to **100% of their salary**.
+Otherwise, the bonus is `0`.

+---

+### 💡 Key Observations

+- Since every employee must appear in the result, **no filtering is needed**
+- The bonus logic is purely conditional, making a `CASE` expression the most appropriate tool
+- Modulo (`%`) is used to check whether the employee ID is odd
+- `NOT LIKE 'M%'` ensures names starting with `'M'` are excluded
+- Ordering by `employee_id` is required in the final output

+---